viboes/tags/doc/proposals/overload/DXXXX_Overload.md

 ## Result type of `overload`

 The proposed `overload` function doesn't adds any contraint on the result type of the overloaded functions.
+The result type depends on the one of the overloaded function.

 We can consider 3 other alternatives:

-* let the function object just return the type returned by each overload,
 * explicit return type `R`: the result type is `R` and the result type of the overloads must be explicitly convertible to `R`,
 * `common_type`: the result type is the `common_type` of the result of the overloads,
 * `variant`: the result type is the `variant` of the unique result types of the overloads

-Each one of these alternatives needs a specific interface:
+Each one of these alternatives would needs a specific interface:

 * `overload`
 * `explicit_overload`
 * `common_type_overload`
 * `variant_overload`

 For a sake of simplicity this proposal only contains the `overload` version.